KDE/digikam-doc/right_sidebar/captions_view.rst

 .. note::

-   In you select a number of images in the Icon-View and then check a tag in the tag tree, that tag is only applied to the highlighted images, and not to the whole contents of the Album.
+   If you select a number of images in the Icon-View and then check a tag in the tag tree, that tag is only applied to the highlighted images, and not to the whole contents of the Album.

 .. _informaton_view: